 In case of substitution studies, i.e. studies where a component (C) of an established regimen (BC) is replaced with an experimental agent (A) and if non-inferiority (BC vs. BA) is the aim, the contribution of C to the activity of BC has to be well defined (CPMP/EWP/2158/99).

-Uncommonly, an entirely new combination AB is tested against a reference regimen.
-In these cases, solid non-clinical and clinical phase I/II data should support the need for both components in the experimental regimen.
+When an entirely new combination AB is tested against a reference regimen, solid non-clinical and clinical phase I/II data should support the need for both components in the experimental regimen.

-7.1.3.
-Cross-over
+7.1.4 Cross-over